 Rootstocks for Apple - WSU Tree Fruit

-Apple rootstocks can have a variety of desirable characteristics such as resistance to crown rot oomycetes (Phytophthora spp.), resistance to fire blight bacteria (Erwinia amylovora), resistance to Woolly apple aphids, dwarfing and tree branching modifications, increased precocity (early fruitfulness), increased productivity, and tolerance to apple replant disease (ARD).
-There are five major types of rootstocks used in the US.
-These include: Budagovsky (= Bud or B), Cornell/Geneva (=CG or G), Malling (=M) & Malling Merton (=MM), Michigan Apple Rootstock Clones (=MARK), and East Malling/Ashton Long (=EMLA) which are certified virus-free selections of Malling or Malling Merton.
-Rootstock names consist of the the type name or its abbreviation followed by the selection number.
-For instance, a Budagovsky selection 118 would be seen as either Budagovsky 118, Bud 118 or B.118.
-They all refer to the same stock material.
-As mentioned above, EMLA are virus-free rootstocks derived from a corresponding M or MM selection.
-They have comparable characteristics to the uncertified material, but tend to be 5-10% more vigorous.
+Apple rootstocks exhibit a variety of desirable attributes, including resistance to crown rot oomycetes (Phytophthora spp.), fire blight bacteria (Erwinia amylovora), and woolly apple aphids.
+Additionally, they provide dwarfing characteristics, tree branching modifications, improved precocity (early fruit-bearing), enhanced productivity, and tolerance to apple replant disease (ARD).
+In the United States, five primary types of rootstocks are commonly employed: Budagovsky (= Bud or B), Cornell/Geneva (=CG or G), Malling (=M) & Malling Merton (=MM), Michigan Apple Rootstock Clones (=MARK), and the East Malling/Ashton Long (=EMLA), which are certified virus-free selections of Malling or Malling Merton.
+The nomenclature of these rootstocks includes the type name or its abbreviation followed by the selection number (e.g., Budagovsky selection 118 may be referenced as Budagovsky 118, Bud 118, or B.118, all relating to the same rootstock material).
+As noted earlier, EMLA selections are virus-free options derived from corresponding M or MM rootstocks, typically exhibiting 5-10% higher vigor.

 Guowang Product Page